davem14/anomaly-detector-web-service/documentation/comments_on_AnomalyDetectorController.md

     `"testFile"` and the value of this item should be a test CSV file.
-4. The trainFile and the testFile described in steps 2 and 3 above should follow the following rules:
+4. The trainFile and the testFile described in steps 2 and 3 above should follow the following rules:<br/>
-    4.1) The number of columns of trainCSV must be equal to the number of columns of testCSV.
+    4.1) The number of columns of trainCSV must be equal to the number of columns of testCSV.<br/>
-    4.2) The number of rows of trainCSV must be equal to the number of rows of testCSV.
+    4.2) The number of rows of trainCSV must be equal to the number of rows of testCSV.<br/>
     4.3) The first row of trainCSV file must be equal the first row of testVSV file.
-The first row in each
+The first row in each  <br/>
     file contains the feature names and therefore the equality is necessary since both files
     represents the same features.
     4.4) In each file the first row does not contain repeated features names.
 This is necessary since each